 Social Security retirement benefits are in addition to benefits paid from the Plan and are not affected by benefits paid or payable from the Plan.
 Social Security provides retirement benefits to you and your eligible Spouse based on earnings covered under the law.
-The retirement age for full Social Security benefits is based on the year you were born.
-If you were born before 1938, full Social Security retirement benefits can start at age 65.
-For Employees born after 1937, the age for unreduced Social Security benefits will gradually increase from age 65 to age 67.
-Ultimately, for Employees born after 1959, full Social Security benefits will not become payable until age 67.
-Reduced benefits are available as early as age 62.
 You should consult with the Social Security Administration to determine the age at which you may receive full benefits.
 Social Security Disability benefits may also be provided to you and eligible family members.

-Please remember that Social Security benefits are not paid automatically; you must apply for them in all cases.
+Please remember that Social Security benefits are not paid automatically-you must apply for them in all cases.
 To get more information about the law and your personal status under it, contact your local Social Security office.
-You can also access the Social Security Administration's website at www.ssa.gov.
+You can also access the Social Security Administration website at www.ssa.gov.

-If You Become Disabled While Participating In The Plan
+If You Become Disabled While Participating in the Plan

 While an active employee, if you become disabled and qualify for benefits under the Company's Long-Term Disability plan, you will continue to accrue Pension Service Credit under the Plan just as if you had continued working.
-You cannot receive a disability benefit under the Long-Term Disability plan and a retirement benefit under this Plan at the same time unless you are age 70 1⁄2 or older.
+You cannot receive a disability benefit under the Long-Term Disability plan and a retirement benefit under this Plan at the same time unless you are age 701/2 or older.
 While you continue to be totally disabled, your earnings will remain the same as they were when you became disabled.